Buy and sell Tin. Buy Tin online

-Something very characteristic of tin is the so-called tin plague.
-As it is very sensitive to low temperatures, with exposure to these, the metal becomes ill.
-It begins to acquire a gray color, its volume increases and it begins to crumble, thus often turning into powder.
+- A very characteristic feature of tin is the so-called tin plague.
+As it is very sensitive to low temperatures, the metal becomes diseased when exposed to low temperatures.
+It begins to turn grey in colour, its volume increases and it starts to crumble, often turning into a powder.

-Pewter: (Tin +lead+copper+antimony): differs from bronze for having 85-90% tin and the presence of antimony and lead.
+- Pewter: (tin+lead+copper+antimony): it differs from bronze in having 85-90% tin and the presence of antimony and lead.

-Tin can be recycled in both scrap yards and authorized waste managers.
-It can be purchased in different formats and its final destination is the foundry.
-Tin is used as a compound in different industries or coats other metals, but it is produced in large quantities and is not recycled properly.
-This creates a waste of material.
-This metal can be used en masse and give it a second life by recycling it.
-This way, it would help the environment and not end up in the trash. "
+Tin can be recycled either in scrap yards or from authorised waste managers.
+It can be purchased in different formats and is destined for smelting.
+Tin is used as a compound in various industries or as a coating for other metals, but it is produced in large quantities and is not recycled as it should be.
+This creates a waste of the material.
+This metal can be massively used and given a second life by recycling it.
+In this way, it would help the environment and would not end up in landfill.